Parenting styles: Dolphin parenting

 Dolphin parenting is a term used by psychiatrist Shimi Kang and happiness researcher Shawn Achor to represent a parenting style seen as similar to the nature of dolphins, being "playful, social and intelligent".
 It has been contrasted to "tiger" parenting.
 According to Kang, dolphin parenting provides a balance between the strict approach of tiger parenting and the lack of rules and expectations that characterizes what she calls "jellyfish parents".
 Dolphin parents avoid overscheduling activities for their children, refrain from being overprotective, and take into account the desires and goals of their children when setting expectations for behavior and academic success.

+Tiger parenting

+Tiger parenting is a style of parenting that combines authoritarian parenting with being highly invested in the child's academic or other success.
+The term was coined by Amy Chua with her memoir Battle Hymn of the Tiger Mother.

+'Balloon' parenting

+Balloon parenting is a form of uninvolved parenting in which the parents are often away from their children.
+When they leave their children, balloon parents may leave their child in daycare for long periods of time, or leave their children with a babysitter.
+They may also simply leave their children at home without a caretaker.

 'Ethnic minority' parenting style

-'Ethnic Minority' parenting style is an ethnocentric term coined in the USA out of Authoritarian parenting, and it refers to a style characterized by exceptionally high academic achievements among children from Asian backgrounds.
-Ethnic Minority style differs from strict authoritarian parenting by being highly responsive towards children’s needs, while also differing from authoritative parenting by maintaining high demands, and not placing children’s needs as a priority.
+'Ethnic minority' parenting style is an ethnocentric term coined in the USA out of authoritarian parenting, and it refers to a style characterized by exceptionally high academic achievements among children from Asian backgrounds.
+Ethnic minority style differs from strict authoritarian parenting by being highly responsive towards children's needs, while also differing from authoritative parenting by maintaining high demands, and not placing children's needs as a priority.
 This style promotes high demandingness and high responsiveness together to produce high academic performance in children.